-Through this audio and video program, you will be able to listen to short stories about the French in New Mexico.
-Most will be told in English, French and Spanish, although the first one below is in Corsican (with subtitles)!!!
+Through this audio and video program, you will be able to listen to short stories about the French in New Mexico (and some other stories).
+Most will be told in English, French and Spanish, one of them is even in Corsican (with subtitles)!!!

 Listed more or less in chronological order (most recent first), I hope that you will enjoy the following: